jonascj/python-discord-bot-template/README.md

 your bot will not be able to run (join servers/guilds) before you update your `.env` file with the new token.

-**Important!** Keep this token secret.
-Anyone who knows the token can impersonate your bot/application with the consequences falling back on your account (since Discord will think it is you, with _your_ token).

 ## OAuth2 URL
 Obtain an OAuth2 URL used to invite your bot to a server / guild.